-From army mascots to tracking down and helping the fallen soldiers, dogs have proved invaluable on the frontline, more so during modern times when, believe it or not, the latest technology can be blinded by artisanal weapons.
+From army mascots to tracking down and helping the fallen soldiers, dogs have proved invaluable on the frontline.
+This is more so during modern times when the latest technology can be blinded by artisanal weapons.

 Yet, the question that rises is, what gives a dog the sense of security – in the midst of the battle and away from home?
 When his olfactory senses are overpowered by the scents of war and his ears struck by one explosion after the other?